bcnataly/data-analyst-portfolio-nataly/2_Project_MySQL-PowerBI/README.md

-# Employee Metrics Analysis – MySQL & Power BI
+# Human Resources Data Analysis – MySQL and Power BI

-This project focuses on exploring, cleaning, transforming, visualizing and analyzing employee data to uncover key workforce insights for a technology company.

 ## 📌 Project Overview

-The Techniserv Group, a U.S. technology company, commissioned a workforce analysis to reveal important demographic and performance metrics.
-The goal of this project is to identify the factors that define the Techniserv Group workforce and create a visual report to communicate this information to senior HR management and other stakeholders.
+The Techniserv Group, a U.S. technology company, commissioned a human resources data analysis focusing on its employees.
+The project aimed to provide valuable insights into the demographics, distribution, and compensation of the workforce and create a visual report to communicate this information to senior HR management and other stakeholders.
-The questions that guided this analysis were posed by HR stakeholders and executive management, who aimed to identify the organization's strengths, disparities, and opportunities.
-The project uses MySQL for data preparation and querying, as well as Power BI for executive-level visualization.
+The project utilized MySQL for data preparation, exploration, cleaning, transformation, and analysis, and Power BI for executive-level visualization.

 ## 🛠️ Tools & Technologies